DEFT: Differentiable Automatic Test Pattern Generation: Related Work

 \subsection{Differentiable Programming for EDA}

-Differentiable Programming (DP) reframes discrete problems as continuous optimization tasks, unlocking gradient-based optimization and the massive parallelism of modern GPUs.
-This paradigm has achieved state-of-the-art results in several EDA domains, including placement\cite{lin2019dreamplace}, routing\cite{li2024dgr}, and timing analysis\cite{lu2025insta}.
+Differentiable programming (DP) reframes discrete problems as continuous optimization tasks, enabling gradient-based search and GPU acceleration.
+It has achieved strong results in several EDA domains, including placement~\cite{lin2019dreamplace}, routing~\cite{li2024dgr}, and timing analysis~\cite{lu2025insta}.
+A key reason for these successes is the semantic alignment between the continuous gradient and the underlying optimization objective.
+For example, in placement, gradients correspond to physical forces~\cite{lin2019dreamplace}; in timing analysis, they correspond to timing sensitivities~\cite{lu2025insta}.

-A common thread in these successes is the \textbf{semantic alignment} between gradients in the continuous model and the problem's underlying nature.
-In placement \cite{lin2019dreamplace}, the gradient has a clear physical meaning (electrostatic force) that guides the optimizer.
-In timing \cite{lu2025insta}, the gradient is the classical timing sensitivity.

-This fundamental alignment breaks for ATPG, where the optimization goal is fundamentally discrete: a binary test pattern.
-This disparity creates a ``semantic mismatch", where the gradient sometimes even misleads the optimizer away from valid test patterns. \Cref{fig:gumbel} illustrates this misalignment on a simple XNOR circuit, where naive continuous relaxation finds a floating-point solution (0.5, 0.5) that discretizes to either (0, 0) or (1,1), neither of which detects the fault.
-Prior work on differentiable logic circuits (e.g., for logic synthesis \cite{wang2024towards} or neural network exploration \cite{petersen2022deep}) could tolerate this gap because their objectives only required functional approximation or ``soft" relaxations of logic.
-ATPG, however, requires preserving strict boolean semantics to model discontinuous events like fault activation and propagation.
-Although prior work has explored continuous relaxations for ATPG \cite{tan2024safety}, our experiments show that without resolving this semantic mismatch, direct relaxation breaks down on industrial-scale circuits.
+Applying DP to ATPG is more challenging.
+Prior work has explored continuous relaxation for ATPG by constructing a neural twin of the circuit, where each standard cell is replaced by a neural-network surrogate~\cite{tan2024safety}.
+While this demonstrates the potential of gradient-based test generation, it leaves two key limitations.
+First, ATPG is inherently discrete: the final output must be a binary test pattern that activates a fault and propagates its effect to an observation point.
+Naive continuous relaxation can therefore suffer from a semantic mismatch, where improving the relaxed objective does not necessarily produce a valid detecting pattern after discretization. \Cref{fig:gumbel} illustrates this issue on a simple XNOR circuit: the relaxed optimizer converges to $(0.5,0.5)$, which discretizes to either $(0,0)$ or $(1,1)$, neither of which detects the target fault.
+Second, modeling every standard cell with a neural-network surrogate introduces substantial computation and memory overhead during forward and backward propagation, limiting scalability to industrial-scale circuits.

-DEFT overcomes this specific barrier by introducing a reparameterized formulation whose expected continuous objective is aligned with the discrete fault-detection goal.
-This alignment enables a reliable gradient-based search that, unlike SAT-based methods, naturally supports multi-fault objectives and global pattern-sharing.
+DEFT addresses both limitations.
+It introduces a reparameterized formulation whose expected continuous objective is aligned with discrete fault-detection semantics.
+It also directly models gate functionality using closed-form continuous relaxations and implements levelized forward--backward propagation with a custom CUDA kernel.
+This design avoids per-gate neural-network inference, improves efficiency, and enables scalable gradient-based ATPG with natural support for multi-fault objectives and global pattern sharing.